 Crime Incident Reporting on State Property

-State Security Division (SSD) coordinates the collection of crime and incident reports occuring on State Property.
-SSD uses the STD.
+Protective Services Division (PSD) coordinates the collection of crime and incident reports occuring on State Property.
+PSD uses the STD.
 99 form for data collection as specified by the State Legislature.
 Please submit the STD.
 99 form to your local CHP office.

 Reporting Computer Crimes for State Employees